-A wide variety of delicious items are offered at breakfast, including cooked-to-order eggs and omelets, fresh fruit, hot and cold cereals, breakfast meats and potatoes, a Belgian waffle station, assorted pastries, hot and cold beverages, and much more.
+A wide variety of delicious items are offered at breakfast, including cooked-to-order eggs and omelets, fresh fruit, hot and cold cereals, breakfast meats and potatoes, a Belgian waffle station, assorted pastries, fresh delivered bagels from N.Y., hot and cold beverages, and much more.

-Extended lunch will feature all you care to eat options at our full soup and salad bar, Brick Oven Pizza and Pasta, LVC Deli, Baked Impressions Desserts, and all you care to drink beverages.
+Extended lunch will feature all you care to eat options at the Green Scene, Villa Toscana, Market Street Deli, Baked Impressions Desserts, and all you care to drink beverages.

-The InterMetzo coffee bar features a daily variety of fresh brewed coffees, bakery items, sandwiches, and bottled beverages.
+The InterMetzo coffee bar features a daily variety of fresh brewed coffees, bakery items, sandwiches, homemade soups, ice cream novelties, and bottled beverages.
+Check out the "Up for Grabs" case for weekly specials including wings, mac & cheese, and sushi.
 The on-site menu board offers an extensive list of hot and cold specialty drinks that are “made to order.”

 Friday, 7:30 a.m.–2 p.m.

-The Dutchmen Den features a wide variety of convenience store items and our “Heros” freshly prepared sub program and fresh smoothies.
+The Dutchmen Den features a wide variety of convenience store items, our “Heros” (freshly prepared sub program), Metz Pockets, and blended smoothies.
 Late night hours make this a great venue for students.

-This fall semester we will be introducing our new café.
-If you are in a rush and can’t make it to the Mund Dining Hall, we now have something for you on the north side of the tracks at the Arnold Sports Center.
-This concept will feature our made-to-order Smoothie Bar with Power Up protein for our athletes.
-We will also serve a wide variety of Grab and Go selections including fresh sandwiches served hot or cold, deluxe salads, fresh fruit, fresh vegetables, and a wide variety of snacks.
+If you are in a rush and can’t make it to the Mund Dining Hall, stop by the north side of the tracks at the Arnold Sports Center.
+The Café features a Made-To-Order Smoothie Bar with Power Up protein for our athletes.
+We also serve a wide variety of Grab and Go selections including fresh sandwiches served hot or cold, deluxe salads, homemade soups, fresh fruit, fresh vegetables, and a wide variety of snacks.

 Located on the first floor of the Arnold Sports Center, Monday–Friday, 11:30 a.m.–1:30 p.m.